Synthetixio/SIPs/SIPS/sip-15.md

 1. Provide a liquidation contract to mark a SNX staker as being listed for liquidation but give time for them to fix collateral ratio / burn debt by purchasing on market.

-2. Time delayed liquidation of under-collateralised collateral.
+2. Time delayed liquidation of under collateralised collateral.
 Delay is configurable with an SCCP and is set to 2 weeks initially to provide protection for snx staker to fix their collateral ratio.

 3. Time delay prevents black swan events where malicious actor quickly dumps a sizeable amount of SNX on CEX’s / exchanges to push the price down suddenly and target liquidation, as there is a time delay for liquidation.

 4. Under collateralised stakers (less than the liquidation ratio set) can be marked for liquidation by any address.
 Liquidation can be done by any wallet after time delay has expired.

-5. Liquidator able to burn synths in exchange for SNX collateral at discount rate (% of the current value based on the liquidation penalty) as a penalty for under-collateralised staker.
+5. Liquidator able to burn synths in exchange for SNX collateral at discount rate (% of the current value based on the liquidation penalty) as a penalty for under collateralised staker.

-6. Partial liquidation of an under-collateralised SNX until their collateral ratio is at or above the liquidations cap ratio (300%) again.
+6. Partial liquidation of an under collateralised SNX until their collateral ratio is at or above the liquidations cap ratio (300%) again.
 Multiple liquidations can be made against a SNX staker that has liquidation open until their c-ratio is above the liquidations cap - (300%).

     Once the staker's collateral ratio is above 300% it will be removed from the liquidations mapping.

 7. Current escrowed SNX tokens in the RewardsEscrow will require a planned upgrade to the RewardsEscrow contract as per [SIP]() to be included as part of the redeemable SNX when liquidating snx collateral.
-The escrowed snx tokens will be transferred to the liquidator.
+The escrowed snx tokens will be transferred to the liquidator and appened to the rewardsEscrow.

+    In order to unlock all transferrable SNX a minter would have to repay all of their debt and re-issue debt at the issuance ratio (currently 800%).

 ## Liquidations Contract